pablo-snz/pomodoro/README.md

 ### Development Status

 Pomodoro Daemon is currently under development and may have some limitations or missing features.
-We welcome contributions